This article takes on a troubling issue in the world of intellectual property: efficient infringement.

 Final Thoughts

-Efficient infringement highlights a troubling imbalance in the patent system that disproportionately affects small inventors.
-Addressing this issue is essential to maintaining a fair and effective system that fosters innovation.
+Efficient infringement exploits a terrible imbalance in the patent system that hits small inventors and startups particularly hard.
+Addressing this issue is key to a fair and effective patent system that encourages innovation by everybody, not just whatever stilted innovation comes from mega corporations.

 Pingback: The Essential Guide to Patent Maintenance Fees - Innovation CafeInnovation Cafe